-Huge NY turnout expected for Jan.
-21 women’s marches
+Women’s March on Washington, NYC expected to draw thousands - amNewYork

 Viola Kanevsky and her daughter, Orliana Morag, will celebrate their joint birthday on Jan.
-21 in the most meaningful fashion possible in 2017: By joining the throngs taking part in the Women’s March on Washington.
+21 in the most meaningful fashion possible in 2017: By joining the thousands taking part in the Women’s March on Washington.

-What better way to celebrate, thought Kanevsky, now 48, than to rent a bus for $3,500 and bring 53 of their family members and friends — a varied NYC group representing just about every race, religion and orientation — to the D.C. march for equality?
+What better way to celebrate thought Kanevsky, now 48, than to rent a bus for $3,500 and bring 53 family members and friends — a varied NYC group representing just about every race, religion and orientation — to the D.C. march for equality?

 “It’s an important thing to do,” Kanevsky said.
 “This is a way for the girls and women to support women’s rights and to make sure the new administration understands that women’s voices are loud and that we are important,” she said.